coniferconifer/ESP32_MAX30102_simple-SpO2_plotter/ESP32_MAX30102_simple-SpO2_plotter-BLE/README.md

 ## What's new
 - Sparkfun's MAX30105 board is supported, use #define MAX30105
-- Heart Rate monitor is displayed on Arduino serial plotter.
+- Heart Rate monitor is displayed on Arduino IDE's serial plotter.
 - https://youtu.be/NfxGxCVRop4
-- 320x240 ILI9341 TFT touch display can be used by #define TFT_DISPLAY and #define DEEPSLEEP
+- 320x240 ILI9341 TFT touch screen display can be used by #define TFT_DISPLAY and #define DEEPSLEEP

-optional hardwares if you like
+Optional hardwares if you like
 - LED indicator on GPIO_15 , LED connected to GPIO_15 via pull down resister.(3.3kOhm for ex.)
 - BEEP piezo speaker on GPIO_12
 - if GPIO_4 is connected to ground, Heart rate will be sent to BLE/HRM.
-- 320x240 ILI9341 TFT touch display via SPI with TFT_eSPI library
+- 320x240 ILI9341 TFT touch screen display via SPI with TFT_eSPI library
   https://github.com/Bodmer/TFT_eSPI

 Use #define TFT_DISPLAY and #define DEEPSLEEP for ILI9341 320x240 display with XPT2046 touch screen controller
 ```

--TFT_MISO = 19
+-TFT_MISO = GPIO_NUM_19
--TFT_MOSI = 23
+-TFT_MOSI = GPIO_NUM_23
--TFT_SCLK = 18
+-TFT_SCLK = GPIO_NUM_18
--TFT_LCD = 32
+-TFT_LCD = GPIO_NUM_32
--TFT_CS  = 5  // Chip select control pin
+-TFT_CS  = GPIO_NUM_5  // Chip select control pin
--TFT_DC  = 17 // Data Command control pin
+-TFT_DC  = GPIO_NUM_17 // Data Command control pin
--TFT_RST = 16 // Reset pin (could connect to RST pin)
+-TFT_RST = GPIO_NUM_16 // Reset pin (could connect to RST pin)
--TFT_LCD = 32 // LCD on off
+-TFT_LCD = GPIO_NUM_32 // LCD on off
--TOUCH_CS = 2 //
+-TOUCH_CS = GPIO_NUM_2 // for future use
--TOUCH_DIN = 23
+-TOUCH_DIN = GPIO_NUM_23 // for future use
--TOUCH_DO = 19
+-TOUCH_DO = GPIO_NUM_19  // for future use
--TOUCH_IRQ = 33 //used to power on and sleep
+-TOUCH_IRQ = GPIO_NUM_33 // used to power on and sleep
+ if you are to use ILI9341 display without touch screen sensor , use a push button connected to GPIO33 and GND.
 ```
-When this program is running , touch the screen to goto sleep mode.
+When this program is running , touch the screen to go to sleep mode.
-When finger is not on the sensor for 30sec, ESP32 will go into sleep mode.
+When finger is not on the sensor for 30sec, ESP32 will go to sleep mode.
 It is possible to wakeup ESP32 by touching the screen.

 ## Tips: